How to Test an eCommerce Website

 Order process

-Nearly 70% of users will abandon the purchase of goods if they have problems placing an order.
-There are several reasons why people leave an item after they put it in their cart; some of the most important are:
+Nearly 70% of users will abandon the purchase of goods if they have problems placing an order, and 57% will exit the page if it takes more than three seconds to load.
+There are several reasons why people leave an item after they put it in their cart.
+Some of the most important are:

-• the page in the shopping cart is too difficult to load;
+• The shopping cart is too slow to load;

-Even a slight change in the shopping cart’s design can positively impact decision-making.
+Even a slight change in the shopping cart’s design can positively impact decision-making, which is why all general test cases for eCommerce products should include all actions related to the purchase process.

 Payments

-It is important that your customers can immediately pay for their order.
-The more you use payment systems (bank cards, e-wallets, etc.), the better.
-Payment should be quick and easy without requiring customers to provide unnecessary information.
+It is important that your customers can immediately pay for their orders.
+The more payment systems you use (credit/debit cards, e-wallets, cryptocurrency, etc.), the better.
+Payment should be quick and easy without requiring customers to provide unnecessary information, but it also needs to be secure.
 So, you need to check the following:

 • confidentiality;